 Radio Metric Services

-Validated Data Radio Metric service.
-The Retrieval configuration includes some of the functions needed for the production and provision of Validated Data Radio Metric service.
+Validated Data Radiometric service.
+The Retrieval configuration includes some of the functions needed for the production and provision of Validated Data Radiometric service.
 The functions that are included are the retrieval of files of validated radio metric data formatted in conformance with the Tracking Data Message format (reference ???) and the transfer of those files via the CCSDS Generic File Transfer Service.

 NOTES